Sensor Explorer Support – Piper

 Is the Sensor Explorer for Piper Make or Piper Computer Kit?

-The short answer — both!
 The Piper Computer Kit uses the Sensor Explorer in Starlab and PiperCode while Piper Make uses the same kit for the Sensors Expedition.
+Both experiences are designed to show users how these three sensors can detect the world around us.

-How Do I Use my Sensor Explorer with the Piper Computer Kit?
+How do I use my Sensor Explorer with the Piper Computer Kit?

 The Piper Computer Kit uses the Sensor Explorer in Starlab and has three planets where you will explore distance, color, and temperature sensing to interact with the game.
-Check out some of these videos to understand how this works:

-How Do I Use my Sensor Explorer with Piper Make?
+How do I use my Sensor Explorer with Piper Make?

 After you've understood Piper Make, grab your sensors and click the Sensors Expedition.
 The tutorials will walk you through how to use them.

-What Circuits Do I Build with my Sensor Explorer?
+What circuits do I build with my Sensor Explorer?

 You'll be using the different sensors in Piper Make.
 Each mission will guide you in building the circuits and wiring them up with diagrams.
-The wiring diagrams will look like these:

 Color Sensor